We hope you are looking forward to a great day to usher in a decade of paddling for the fight against cancer!

 4. All participants must check in “finished” with the Kayak Against Cancer volunteer staff regardless of where they end their participation.
 This allows us to ensure your safety and the safety of all our participants and volunteers.

 5. Finished is defined as the kayak hitting the sand, or touching the dock in front of the timers.
 In the case of paddle boarders, walking up to the timer and checking in.

 6. All participants will display sportsmanlike conduct during all stages of this event.
 If someone needs your assistance, provide it and contact me immediately via marine radio and/or cellular telephone.
 Any participant who violates the Kayak Against Cancer rules and/or behaves in any manner that endangers other participants, volunteers and/or themselves will be disqualified and required to leave the event.

 7. The Kayak Against Cancer Volunteer staff has the right to amend and/or change the rules for the event in the interest of the safety of the participants and volunteers.

-Remember, the price for parking at the Fort Lauderdale lot at South Beach Park is $10.00 all day.
+Remember, there is a fee for parking at the Fort Lauderdale lot at South Beach Park by an hourly self pay meter.